 Enterprise Mobility Management, or EMM, has become essential for many organizations.
 Without question, mobility has not only enhanced employee productivity and accessibility, it has fundamentally altered enterprise communication structures around the globe.

 In 2016, MSPs that helps their customers identify and understand their EMM needs can ensure that their customers get the support they deserve.

 Rising security and digital identity breach have compelled enterprises to tighten security measures.
-Hence, Two-factor authentication and identify and access management are becoming increasingly important for MSPs and their customers, a trend is likely to continue this year as well.
+Hence, Two-factor authentication and identity and access management are becoming increasingly important for Managed Service Providers and their customers, a trend is likely to continue this year as well.

 Trend 4: High emphasis will be given on Data, Application, and Infrastructure protection regardless of location.